abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 identity around all the things we usually identity with.
-The process of self-effacement is a progressive and steady process, a whittling away over time through various practices, not only with the practice of meditation and development of insight around the three characteristics, but also with everything we do as part of community training.
+The process of self-effacement is a progressive and steady process, a whittling away over time through various practices, not only with the practice of meditation and development of insight around the three characteristics—suffering, impermanence, and not-self—but also with everything we do as part of community training.
 Many of the things that we incorporate into our daily lives and daily practices are ways of increasing this kind of self-effacement, this gradual diminishing of the sense of identity.
 It’s a process that can take many, many years.

 Dhamma practice and training, particularly in the monastic form, is a long-term endeavor.
 There are many ways that our structures and